Bridge-Supplies/Foundation-KMP-Compose/README.md

 - Easily share information between apps offline via QR codes
   - Android/iOS can scan and import codes
   - All platforms can generate codes
-  - Planned: Encryption and zip support
+  - Encryption and compression support
 - Utilities for orientation, build configurations, and theme settings